 During the reporting period, Timberlink continued its Modern Slavery program that entailed the continued application of the Modern Slavery due diligence questionnaire.
-Building on the FY22 program, Timberlink continued the due diligence process with all new suppliers onboarded in FY23 risk assessed for Modern Slavery after completing the Modern Slavery questionnaire.
-Complementing this, Timberlink embarked on a second campaign to target existing suppliers (based on identified risk factors) who have yet to complete the questionnaire.
-To date 34% of our suppliers have completed the questionnaire accounting for 78% of procurement expenditure.
+Building on the FY23 program, Timberlink continued the due diligence process with all new suppliers onboarded in FY23 risk assessed for Modern Slavery after completing the Modern Slavery questionnaire.
+To date 67% of our suppliers1 have completed the questionnaire accounting for 77% of procurement expenditure.